Wells Fargo Platinum card review

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 Unlike most things we do at Million Miles Secrets, the Wells Fargo Platinum card isn’t geared toward travel rewards or earning points and miles.
+(Card is no longer available).
 Instead, think of this card as a finance tool that helps you consolidate your debt and ease the payoff process.

 It’s always a good idea to keep your wallet equipped with a wide variety of cards, and the Wells Fargo Platinum might be a good one to add to your money-managing arsenal.